 The ISTD PhD programme is a 4-year programme with course requirements and strong research components with one of the ISTD faculty members.
 As part of the PhD degree requirements, the following examinations must be passed: an oral qualifying and preliminary exam and the thesis defence.
 Are you interested?
 Find out about our application requirements here.

 - A student with a Master’s degree may apply for waiver of specific course requirements by submitting the request form.
 The graduate committee shall decide on the application based on the graduate courses taken by the student.
 The approval will be on a case by case basis.
+Approval of exemption would allow the student to add the course being exempted to the transcript, the student must still fulfill the course requirement by taking four other graded courses.

 All students are recommended to complete the required coursework prior to the end of the first year of PhD study.